Society for Music Teacher Education Handbook

 Section 4: Appointed Positions to the SMTE Board

-The Board of SMTE also includes the following appointed positions: Symposium Chair, Communications Chair, CMS Liaison, SRME Music Teacher Education Special Research Interest Group Chair, JMTE editor, and NEB liaison.
+The Board of SMTE also includes the following appointed positions: Symposium Chair, Communications Chair, CMS Liaison, SRME Music Teacher Education Special Research Interest Group Chair, JMTE editor, NEB liaison, and ASPA Coordinator.

 The Executive Committee may appoint any additional board member it deems necessary to the operation of the Society.